AnthonyNicklin/milestone01-TheMonkees/README.md

 * [The Monkees](https://www.monkees.com/)
 * [Biography - The Monkees](https://www.biography.com/people/groups/the-monkees)

-Please notes some content is make up as I did not want to write the same information that would come most other students would also be writing.
+Please note some content is made up as I did not want to write the same information that other students would come across and possibly write up.

 ### Images ###
-Main background image uses was sourced under free commercia license [Pixaby](https://pixabay.com/en/red-abstract-spiral-2829985/)
+Main background image used was sourced under free commercia license [Pixaby](https://pixabay.com/en/red-abstract-spiral-2829985/)
 Images of band, Monkees logo and artists where provided by Code Institude.

 ### Media ###
-Audio and video was provided by Code Institude.
+Audio tracks and video was provided by Code Institude.

 ### Code ###
 Collapsible responsive navigation bar Code copied and customised from [w3schools.com](https://www.w3schools.com/howto/howto_js_topnav_responsive.asp)